Clubfoot is a structural problem with the foot.

 Your baby might also have poorly developed calf muscles.

-Positional talipes is a condition that’s similar to clubfoot.
+Positional talipes is when the foot twists downwards and inwards.
 But with positional talipes, the foot can be gently moved into a normal position.
-It’s milder than clubfoot and usually fixes itself without treatment.
+It usually fixes itself without treatment.

 Diagnosis of clubfoot